tdwesten/lararun/.junie/guidelines.md

 - Use Prettier for code formatting.
 - Use Boost for debugging.
 - Use Shadcn for design system components.
 ONLY USE SHADCN FOR DESIGN SYSTEM COMPONENTS.
+- Use the `useTranslations` hook for all user-facing strings in React components to support English (en) and Dutch (nl).
+- Add all new translation strings to both `lang/en.json` and `lang/nl.json`.

 <laravel-boost-guidelines>